 Who Is Ed Asner?

-Born in Kansas City, Missouri, on November 15, 1929, actor Ed Asner got his big break when he landed the part of gruff newsman Lou Grant on The Mary Tyler Moore Show.
+Ed Asner is an American actor who got his big break when he landed the part of gruff newsman Lou Grant on The Mary Tyler Moore Show.
 When that popular sitcom ended, Asner continued with the drama spin-off Lou Grant.
 He won Emmy Awards for both shows.
 Asner's voice also starred in many animated features, including Pixar's Up.
-He served as president of the Screen Actors Guild from 1981-85.
+He served as president of the Screen Actors Guild from 1981-1985.

 Movies and TV Shows

 After serving in the U.S. Army's Signal Corps in the early 1950s, Asner moved to New York to pursue an acting career.
 While he landed a few stage roles and made some television appearances, his career didn't really take off until he landed a part on The Mary Tyler Moore Show (1970-1977).
 The situation comedy followed the life of Mary Richards — played by Mary Tyler Moore — a professional woman in her 30s working in TV news in Minneapolis.
 The show was groundbreaking for its time, showing an independent woman focused on her career.
 Asner played her boss, Lou Grant, a tough producer who, despite his hard facade, was more of a teddy bear than a grizzly bear.
 Audiences adored his portrayal of the character, along with reviewers and peers as well.
 Asner was nominated for an Emmy Award seven times for his work on the show, winning the award three times—in 1971, 1972 and 1975.
 Though still popular, the series ended in 1977.
 During its final episode, most members of the TV station's news staff were fired after new management took over.